jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

     - Any long sound becomes short.
     - Simplify sounds.
     - Ignore tone.
+    - Any letter that is barely said may be elided.
     - Follow the IPA to Tono letters map.
 2. Follow the consonant-vowel rule.
 3. Any sole vowel may be prepended with w.